Cryptomines-Network/cryptomines-evm-client/cmd/cryptomines-clef/README.md

 GLOBAL OPTIONS:
-   --loglevel value        log level to emit to the screen (default: 4) --keystore value        Directory for the keystore (default: "$HOME/.ethereum/keystore") --configdir value       Directory for Clef configuration (default: "$HOME/.clef") --chainid value         Chain id to use for signing (279=mainnet, 279001=testnet) (default: 279) --lightkdf              Reduce key-derivation RAM & CPU usage at some expense of KDF strength --nousb                 Disables monitoring for and managing USB hardware wallets
+   --loglevel value        log level to emit to the screen (default: 4) --keystore value        Directory for the keystore (default: "$HOME/.ethereum/keystore") --configdir value       Directory for Cryptomines-Clef configuration (default: "$HOME/.cryptomines-clef") --chainid value         Chain id to use for signing (279=mainnet, 279001=testnet) (default: 279) --lightkdf              Reduce key-derivation RAM & CPU usage at some expense of KDF strength --nousb                 Disables monitoring for and managing USB hardware wallets